-The Outreach Evaluation Strategy for 2015-2018 supports our commitment to evidence-based practice in widening participation and outreach, and to facilitating a culture of learning and continuous improvement.
+The Outreach Evaluation Strategy for 2015-2018 supports our commitment to evidence-based practice in widening participation and outreach as well as to facilitating a culture of learning and continuous improvement.
 We are committed to generating evidence-based information from timely and robust evaluations to inform and support our outreach work.
 The overall aim of the Evaluation Strategy is to provide a framework for producing high quality evidence-based monitoring and evaluation information to support learning, improvement, innovation, accountability and strategic decision-making.
-The key objectives of the strategy are to:
+The key objectives of the strategy are as detailed below.

-- Support the generation of evaluation evidence to improve fair access to higher education by: - Understanding what we do; - o Identifying what approaches work in promoting fair access and social mobility; - o Identifying where we can improve to increase the effectiveness of our widening participation policies and interventions; and - o Supporting strategic decision making and allocation of resources. - Provide direction on our approach to evaluation to ensure information generated is robust, relevant and useful - Provide a framework for future evaluations and linking them to strategic decision-making by setting out the key focus areas for evaluations and the main evaluation questions they will seek to address - Provide a plan for outreach evaluations over the next 3 years, which will be reviewed and updated annually.
+- Support the generation of evaluation evidence to improve fair access to higher education by: - understanding what we do; - o identifying what approaches work in promoting fair access and social mobility; - o identifying where we can improve to increase the effectiveness of our widening participation policies and interventions; and, - o supporting strategic decision making and allocation of resources. - Provide direction on our approach to evaluation to ensure information generated is robust, relevant and useful. - Provide a framework for future evaluations and link them to strategic decision-making by setting out the key focus areas for evaluations and the main evaluation questions they will seek to address. - Provide a plan for outreach evaluations over the next 3 years, which will be reviewed and updated annually.

-We have a comprehensive evaluation programme for our Access to Birmingham programme including monitoring of applications through to acceptance and tracking students through to graduation and employment.
+We have a comprehensive evaluation programme for our Access to Birmingham programme, including monitoring of applications through from acceptance and tracking students to graduation and employment.